oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-assembly-version-consistent/rule.md

  [assembly: AssemblyVersion("2.0.0.0")]
  [assembly: AssemblyFileVersion("2.0.0.1")]
  [assembly: AssemblyInformationalVersion("My Product 2015 Professional")] Good example - the best way for Assembly versioning (when using the GAC)
 If you're working with SharePoint farm solutions (2007, 2010, or 2013), in most circumstances the assemblies in your SharePoint WSPs will be deployed to the GAC.
-For this reason development is much easier if you don't change your AssemblyVersion, and increment your AssemblyFileVersion instead.​
+For this reason development is much easier if you don't change your AssemblyVersion, and increment your AssemblyFileVersion instead.

 The AssemblyInformationalVersion stores the product name as marketed to consumers.
 For example for Microsoft Office, this would be "Microsoft Office 2013", while the AssemblyVersion would be 15.0.0.0, and the AssemblyFileVersion is incremented as patches and updates are released.